-DECEMBER 2028)

-Begin commercial operation
+2030

+Construction complete

 Construction and Operation

 Construction

-Upon securing planning permission, we expect to start construction in late 2026.
+Upon securing planning permission, we expect to start construction in Summer 2028.

-Construction will be undertaken over approximately 18 to 24 months.
 The level of activity on site would vary throughout this period.

-NatPower will prepare a Construction Traffic Management Plan (CTMP) and agree this with North Yorkshire Council.
+NatPower will prepare a Construction Traffic Management Plan (CTMP) and agree this with North Kesteven District Council.
 The CTMP will set out how we will manage construction activities and any traffic moving to and from the site.